-You could just keep your chickens in a coop and pen during winter but we found this affects their egg-laying massively.
+You could keep your chickens in a coop and pen during winter, but we found this affects their egg-laying massively.

-Chicken Tractor Vs Chicken Pen
+Chicken Tractor Vs. Chicken Pen

-Unless you provide your chickens with a large pen this will always happen and for most backyard chicken keepers, we don’t have the space to extend the pen.
+Unless you provide your chickens with a large pen this will always happen, and for most backyard chicken keepers, we don’t have the space to extend the pen.

 This is where the chicken tractor comes in.
 Because chicken tractors are very mobile, it means you can move them around when your girls have cleared a patch of land.

-It also stops them from eating things they aren’t supposed to… i.e. seeds you’ve planted, vegetables and flowers!
+It also stops them from eating things they aren’t supposed to. i.e., seeds you’ve planted, vegetables, and flowers!

 So let’s now talk about how using chicken tractors made our chickens lay more eggs.